Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 eppo_client.get_instance().set_configuration(configuration)
 ```

 Upon setting the configuration, the client is initialized and will start serving assignments based on the provided configuration.
-You can update the configuration anytime.
+You can update the configuration anytime and it will be overwritten atomically.

 You can also provide an initial configuration during client initialization:
 ```python